MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C Allophonic variation in consonants

 All uses of 'before' and 'after' in the descriptions below refer to segments that are immediately adjacent.
-For example, the second rule specifies that /ikˈŋa/ would be realized as \[ik̚ˈŋa\], but /ikeˈŋa/ would be realized as \[ikeˈŋa\] and not \*\[ik̚eˈŋa\].
+For example, the second-to-last rule specifies that /ixka/ would be realized as \[içka\], but /joxka/ would be realized as \[joxka\] and not *\[joçka\].

 - Voiceless stops and affricates may be slightly aspirated word-initially.
-- Voiceless stops have no audible release before their corresponding nasals.
-For example, /apmi/ is realized as \[ap̚mi\].
 - Voiced stops are fully voiced in all positions, including word-initially.
 - /dʒ/ is realized as \[ʒ\] in free variation (?).
 - Plain velars and before labialized consonants and rounded vowels labialize, and they do not contrast with phonemically labialized velars in this position.
 For example, /ko/ is realized as \[kʷo\], and /aŋxʷe/ is is realized as \[aŋʷxʷe\].
 - /x/ is realized as \[ç\] in coda position after /i/ and /j/.
-- /l/ is realized as \[ɾ\] before front vowels in free variation, and it is always realized as \[ɾ\] after a dental stop.
+- /l/ is realized as \[ɾ\] before front vowels in free variation.

 #### A.B.C.
 Romanization notes for consonants